UHDanke/gd_docs/docs/triggers/follows/advanced_follow.md

 Timewarps that speed up the game also speed up the game's tick rate, Advanced Follow behavior remains consistent at higher timewarp values.

-Timewarps that speed up the game do not reduce teh game's tick rate, they instead multiply the movements applied by Advanced Follow.
-This changes Advanced Follow behavior at lower timewarp values, instant movement and easing will apply differently when using timewarp.
+Timewarps that speed up the game do not reduce the game's tick rate, they instead multiply the movements applied by Advanced Follow.
+This changes Advanced Follow behavior at lower timewarp values, instant movement and easing will apply differently as a result, making all movements appear eased-in.